 Djene sees red as Getafe bow to Aidoo's Celta Vigo

-Dakonam Djene was shown the red card in Getafe’s 3-0 home defeat to Celta Vigo in Monday’s La Liga outing.
+Dakonam Djene was shown a red card in Getafe’s 3-0 home defeat to Celta Vigo in Monday’s La Liga outing.

-Following a harsh tackle on two-goal hero Santi Mina in the 63rd minute, the Togo international was given the marching orders by referee Jose Munuera after consulting VAR.
+Following a harsh tackle on two-goal hero Santi Mina in the 63rd minute, the Togo international was given his marching orders by referee Jose Munuera after consulting with VAR.

 No player has been sent off more times than the 29-year-old with Getafe in the top five European leagues in the last five seasons alongside Clement Lenglet with Barcelona and Andrei Girotto with FC Nantes.